Extraordinary people like you, me, the curious, the handyman, DIY’er or hobbyist.

 The wire feed speed may also be shown as an LED display on some MIG welders.

-I have touched lightly on some of them already, but it is well worth doing a round up.
+You’ll have read hints on some of them already in this article.
+But it’s well worth reading a round up.

 1. Some MIG welders have an overload cut off to prevent burning out the motor on your drive roll should there be a wire feeding problem.